Malekitsu/Maw-Mod-MMMerge/README.md

   - Increasing the spell will ascend the spells of it's current tier (tier 1 are all cost 1 spells, tier 11 are all the cost 30 spells; different values for dark/light)
   - Ascended spells will cost more and deal more damage
 - To keep up with the increasing spell cost, meditation will now restore mana continuously and a much more faster rate
+- Control effects, such as fear or paralysis, are much more reliable, depending on the skill itself, but last for less time.

 ## Monsters
 - Monsters are now much stronger, with significantly increased stats.
 - Monster run speed has been increased.
 - Monsters are balanced to scale in a way that follows naturally the party progression.
-- You can now change difficulty, getting more loot rewards.
+- You can now change difficulty, getting more loot rewards and more.
+  - check the bolster/difficulty section.

 ## Alchemy
 - Reworked the whole alchemy recipes/potions.